MinaShahisavandi77/PGS_LDPred2_GenR/README.md

 ggsave("SCZ2.png")
 ```
-STEP 7 : BETAS
+Step 7 : BETAS

  Filter the chains and check for valid 'beta_est'

- In the LDpred2 paper, we proposed an automatic way of filtering bad chains by comparing the scale of the resulting predictions.
+ In the LDpred2 paper, it proposed an automatic way of filtering bad chains by comparing the scale of the resulting predictions.
  Here we recommend an equivalent and simpler alternative:
 ```
 range <- sapply(multi_auto, function(auto) diff(range(auto$corr_est)))